Meal planning is a key part of implementing healthy eating behaviours, crucial to long term weight management.

-After a long day at work, most of us have little motivation to get creative in the kitchen.
-(Well, apart from those who love to cook, or consider themselves ‘foodies’ – they are in a different category!)
-Many of us come home to hungry partners/housemates/children asking what is to eat.
-This often leads to a to and fro conversation of what people feel like, what the head cook feels like cooking, what is available in the fridge, freezer or pantry, or often, what is not available in the fridge freezer or pantry.
+After a long day at work, many of us have little motivation to get creative in the kitchen.
+We arrive home to hungry partners/family/housemates/children asking what is to eat.
+This often leads to a to and fro conversation around what people feel like, what the head cook feels like cooking, what is available in the fridge, freezer or pantry, or often, what is not available in the fridge freezer or pantry.
 Wouldn’t it make sense if this daily ritual occurred once per week and then could be eliminated from the rest of the week?
-Sounds good to me!

-Planning your meals once per week also allows you to go to shop once per week.
-For those of you that already do this, well done!
-For those that only shop once a fortnight, you are obviously already extremely good at planning.
-Many of you would realize that the more often you go to the supermarket, the more convenience items you tend to grab and the more it costs you.
+Planning your meals once per week also allows you to shop for groceries once per week.
+Many of you would realise that the more often you go to the supermarket, the more convenience items you tend to grab and the more it costs you.
 By planning ahead you can save time, money and have more nutritious meals ready to go every night.
 We challenge you to plan a menu for the next week.
 Then repeat.
 See if you can do it for a few weeks in a row and it may just become a habit.

 Homework: Step-by-Step Menu Planning

 Step 1: Think about the meals that everyone in your household enjoys.
 If you are cooking for one, think about meals you can cook that can be frozen in small portions to save cooking at other times.
 Or think about meals that can be served in different ways a couple of nights in a row eg. a basic mince with tomato sauce can be served as spaghetti bolognaise, add some taco seasoning for tacos, or add chili and kidney beans for chili con carne.